luckyj5/splunk-otel-collector/deployments/fargate/README.md

 to running revisions of task `lorem-ipsum-task`.
 This means that the `ecs_observer` will discover targets outside the task in which the Collector is running when multiple revisions of task `lorem-ipsum-task` are running.
 One way to solve this is to use the complete task arn as shown below.
-This however adds the overhead of updating the configuration to keep pace with task revisions.
+This however adds the overhead of updating the task arn pattern in your configuration to keep pace with task revisions.

 ```yaml
 ...